finn-no/FinniversKit/RELEASING.md

-# Creating a new release of either FinniversKit or FinnUI
+# Creating a new release of either FinniversKit

 ## Setup
 - Install dependencies listed in Gemfile with `bundle install` (dependencies will be installed in `./bundler`)